-Other Information: Prerequisite[s]: Completion of the equivalent of

-ENG 090 or placement in WRIT 131 Writing I or WRIT 132 Written and /Visual Communication on the writing assessment offered by Diagnostic
+Other Information: Prerequisite: Placement in WRIT 131 Writing I on the diagnostic writing assessment offered by Diagnostic Services.

-WRIT 131 Writing I
+WRIT 131, Writing I, 3 credits

 This course is an introduction to expository writing principles and processes.
 Students develop skill at analyzing audiences, generating ideas, organizing and developing thoughts, drafting sentences, and revising and handling mechanics.
 Students write, revise and edit extensively.
 Prerequisite: Placement in WRIT 131 Writing I or WRIT 132 Written and Visual Communication on the writing assessment offered by Diagnostic Services.